picocomputer/picocomputer.github.io/_sources/ria.rst.txt

 The RIA includes an FM Audio Synthesizer on PIX channel 0.

-Note that VREGs for PIX device 0 do not actually get broadcast on the PIX bus.
+Note that XREGs for PIX device 0 do not actually get broadcast on the PIX bus.
 This is a special device built-in to the RIA.
-Overloading channel 0, which is used for VRAM, is done to provide an extra hardware address.
+Overloading channel 0, which is also used for XRAM, is done to provide an extra hardware address.

 Note that audio software hasn't been written yet.